d-markey/squadron/README.md

 }
 ```

-Apply the marshaler by annotating `Person` parameters and/or return values:
+[squadron_builder][pub_squadron_builder] implements proper conversion in and out when generating the code for `PersonServiceWorker`.
+You only need to apply the marshaler by annotating `Person` parameters and/or return values:

 ```dart
 @SquadronService(baseUrl: '~/workers', targetPlatform: TargetPlatform.web)